pozytywnie/django-facebook-auth/README.rst

 .. image:: https://travis-ci.org/pozytywnie/django-facebook-auth.svg
    :target: https://travis-ci.org/pozytywnie/django-facebook-auth

 A stable Facebook authentication backend for Django >= 1.4.
+(Versions 3.5.* for Django < 1.7 and versions 3.6.* and up for Django 1.7 and up.)

 Requires Celery for background token operations.